If we are going to interfere in the lives of others, a little due diligence is a minimum requirement.

 Let me draw into this discussion an example from an African country I know very well.
 Earlier this year, hundreds of thousands of Nigerians took to their country’s streets to protest the government’s decision to remove a subsidy on petrol.
 This subsidy was widely seen as one of the few blessings of the country’s otherwise catastrophic oil wealth.
 But what made these protests so heartening is that they were about more than the subsidy removal.
 Nigeria has one of the most corrupt governments in the world and protesters clearly demanded that something be done about this.
 The protests went on for days, at considerable personal risk to the protesters.
 Several young people were shot dead, and the movement was eventually doused when union leaders capitulated and the army deployed on the streets.
 The movement did not “succeed” in conventional terms.
 But something important had changed in the political consciousness of the Nigerian populace.
 For me and for a number of people I know, the protests gave us an opportunity to be proud of Nigeria, many of us for the first time in our lives.

 This is not the sort of story that is easy to summarize in an article, much less make a viral video about.
-After all, there is no simple demand to be made and -- since corruption is endemic -- no single villain to topple.
-There is certainly no "bridge character," Kristof's euphemism for white saviors in Third World narratives who make the story more palatable to American viewers.
-And yet, the story of Nigeria's protest movement is one of the most important from sub-Saharan Africa so far this year.
-Men and women, of all classes and ages, stood up for what they felt was right; they marched peacefully; they defended each other, and gave each other food and drink; Christians stood guard while Muslims prayed and vice-versa; and they spoke without fear to their leaders about the kind of country they wanted to see.
+After all, there is no simple demand to be made and—because corruption is endemic—no single villain to topple.
+There is certainly no “bridge character,” Kristof’s euphemism for white saviors in Third World narratives who make the story more palatable to American viewers.
+And yet, the story of Nigeria’s protest movement is one of the most important from sub-Saharan Africa so far this year.
+Men and women, of all classes and ages, stood up for what they felt was right; they marched peacefully; they defended each other, and gave each other food and drink; Christians stood guard while Muslims prayed and vice versa; and they spoke without fear to their leaders about the kind of country that they wanted to see.
 All of it happened with no cool American 20-something heroes in sight.

 Let us begin our activism right here: with the money-driven villainy at the heart of American foreign policy.
 To do this would be to give up the illusion that the sentimental need to “make a difference” trumps all other considerations.
 What innocent heroes don’t always understand is that they play a useful role for people who have much more cynical motives.
 The White Savior Industrial Complex is a valve for releasing the unbearable pressures that build in a system built on pillage.
 We can participate in the economic destruction of Haiti over long years, but when the earthquake strikes it feels good to send $10 each to the rescue fund.
 I have no opposition, in principle, to such donations (I frequently make them myself), but we must do such things only with awareness of what else is involved.
 If we are going to interfere in the lives of others, a little due diligence is a minimum requirement.